8981718053/sansmatic/README.md

 ## How to contribute
 1. Create an issue describing the change.
 2. Open a PR with tests/documentation.
-3. Use CC-BY for docs and MIT for code (see license files).
+3. Use CC-BY for docs and Apache-2.0 for code (see license files).

 ## Contact
 Author: Raj (or your chosen author name)